sagan/simplegoproxy/README.md

 - `_sgp_body=<value>` : Set the request body (String only.
 Binary data is not supported).
 - `_sgp_resbody=<value>` : Set the response body template.
 - `_sgp_resbodytype=<value>` : The original response body type, e.g. `json`, `xml`, `yaml`, `toml`.
-- `_sgp_resbodytpl` : Treat target url response body as template string, if the url path ends with this value (suffix).
-Can be set multiple times.
-E.g. `.gohtml`.
 - `_sgp_fdheaders=<header1>,<header2>,...` : Comma-separated forward headers list.
 For every header in the list, if the http request to the "entrypoint url" itself contains that header, Simplegoproxy will set the request header to the same value when making http request to the "target url".
 E.g.: `_sgp_fdheaders=Referer,Origin`.
 By default some headers will ALWAYS be forwarded, even if not specified, unless the same `_sgp_header_*` parameter is set: `Range`, `If-*`.
 Some values have special meanings:
   - `*`: ALL request headers.
   - `%0A` (\n) : Supresses default forwarding headers and makes sure no headers would be forwarded.